JUVARE INTERNSHIP

 INTERNSHIP AT JUVARE

 In the summer of 2024, I had the incredible opportunity to join Juvare’s product team where I was tasked with redesigning the mobile version of their WebEOC software.
-Initially brought on for just a 10 week period, I was fortunate to have my internship extended through December thanks to the support of my team.
-My internship with Juvare has since been extended a second time, to be reevaluated in May of 2025.
+Initially brought on for just a 10 week period, I was fortunate to have my internship extended thanks to the support of my team.
+My internship with Juvare lasted 15 months in total, and ended in July 2025.

 All of Juvare’s products recently underwent a total redesign, including WebEOC.
 However, the mobile app had not yet been updated, and the aim of this project was to redesign the user interface of WebEOC mobile both aesthetically and functionally to create a more visually appealing, intuitive, and effective user experience.